 Democrat Jeffrey Jarman, the director of the Elliott School of Communication at WSU, ran for Kansas State Board of Education in District 10 against Green Party candidate Kent Rowe — who also attended the Young Democrats event — and Republican Debby Potter.

-“I wanted to run — to fight — for the families and the students, and the teachers who work hard to promote public education in Kansas,” Jarman said.
+“I wanted to run — to fight — for the families and the students and the teachers who work hard to promote public education in Kansas,” Jarman said.

-Potter emerged with nearly two-thirds of District 10 votes and has unofficially been named as the winning candidate.
+Potter emerged with nearly two-thirds of District 10 votes and has unofficially been named the winning candidate.

 “I feel good, the thing is (that I) got to take it one step at a time,” Arnold said.
 “I will just continue with what I’ve always stood for, and that’s making sure all of our students, the least and the last, have an opportunity for an education.”